 Basis of presentation-Dave & Buster's, Inc., a Missouri corporation, was acquired on March 8, 2006, by Dave & Buster's Holdings, Inc. ("D&B Holdings"), formerly known as WS Midway Holdings, Inc., a newly-formed Delaware corporation, through the merger (the "Merger") of WS Midway Acquisition Sub, Inc., a newly-formed Missouri corporation and a direct, wholly-owned subsidiary of D&B Holdings, with and into Dave & Buster's, Inc. with Dave & Buster's, Inc. as the surviving corporation.
 Affiliates of Wellspring Capital Management LLC ("Wellspring") and HBK Investments L.P. ("HBK") control approximately 82 percent and 18 percent, respectively, of the outstanding capital stock of D&B Holdings.
 D&B Holdings owns no other significant assets or operations other than all of the common stock of Dave & Buster's, Inc. Dave & Buster's, Inc. continues as the same legal entity after the Merger.
-The accompanying consolidated statements of operations and cash flows present the results of operations and cash flows of Dave & Buster's, Inc. outstanding common stock and have been accounted for in accordance with accounting guidance for business combinations.
-The purchase price paid in the Merger is allocated to record the assets acquired and liabilities assumed based on their fair value.
-The Merger and the allocation of the purchase price to the assets and liabilities as of March 8, 2006 was finalized as of the end of fiscal 2006 and was recorded based on valuation studies and management estimates of fair value.
-References to "Dave & Buster's, "the "Company," "we," "us," and "our" are references to Dave & Buster's, Inc. and its subsidiaries.
+The accompanying consolidated statements of operations and cash flows present the results of operations and cash flows of Dave & Buster's, Inc., and all wholly-owned subsidiaries.
+The Merger transactions resulted in a change in ownership of 100 percent of Dave & Buster's, Inc. outstanding common stock and have been accounted for in accordance with accounting guidance for business combinations.
+The purchase price paid in the Merger is allocated to record the assets acquired and liabilities as of March 8, 2006 was finalized as of the end of fiscal 2006 and was recorded based on valuation studies and management estimates of fair value.
+References to "Dave & Buster's, Inc. and its subsidiaries.
 All material intercompany accounts and transactions have been eliminated in consolidation.